“Girls are not burdens - they can fly like birds.” Dola’s Changemaker Journey

 “I asked my mother about her childhood memories,” Dola somberly shares, "but she was not able share any.”
 Dola was shaken by her mother’s response, wondering how she could encourage women in the community to share their childhood memories, or lack thereof, to make an emotional appeal against childhood marriage.

 Dola shared her idea with a few friends at school.
-They imagined together a social movement in their town to end childhood marriage once and for all.
+Together, they imagined a social movement in their town to end childhood marriage once and for all.
 “We talked to the principal to suggest students at our school to join our work and they agreed.”
 At the start of her initiative, Dola says they “built up a team of 15 members – 7 of them are girl and 8 of them are boys.”

 Why both girls and boys?
 “Because stopping child marriage is not only for girls to do but boys can also play a major role.
 Boys also face the negative consequences of child marriage as they also are a part of this system," Dola says.
 "Involving both girls and boys tackles the issue from multiple perspectives" and, Dola claims “if we all work together it can be said that we will bring a change to the world."

-Dola was quick to realize that child marriage as an institution was deeply rooted into Bengali culture and brining about any cultural transformation required something more than a local awareness campaign.
+Dola was quick to realize that child marriage as an institution was deeply rooted in Bengali culture and brining about any cultural transformation required something more than a local awareness campaign.
 Immediately, Dola also faced severe backlash with people hoarding negative views on her initiative.
 Even when she was just forming her team, Dola's family was seriously questioned and threatened.

 Instead, Dola pushed forward.
 For her, “End Child Marriage” strives to bring about a social change through all-gender community involvement.
 The team strategically involves students from different schools to spread the message of “end child marriage” across to their campuses while specifically target students’ parents.